Online Shipping Quote

 Prohibited Imports/Exports are goods which are, by their nature, unlawful to be imported or exported.
 These goods are otherwise called as “contrabands.”
 As provided under the CMTA, the following are prohibited imports/exports:

-6. Infringing goods as defined under the Intellectual Property Code and related laws; and
+6. Infringing goods as defined under the Intellectual Property Code and related laws.

 7. All other goods or parts thereof, which importation and exportation are explicitly prohibited by law or rules and regulations issued by the competent authority.